awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 export AWS_DEFAULT_REGION=us-west-2
 ```

-To load kvssink plugin into GStreamer, set the following environment variable from the `build` directory.
+To load the `kvssink` plugin into GStreamer, set the following environment variable from the `build` directory.

 _Mac and Linux_
 ```bash